 If a borrower on a restructured accruing loan has demonstrated performance under the previous terms, is not experiencing financial difficulty and shows the capacity to continue to perform under the restructured terms, the loan will remain on accrual status.
 Otherwise, the loan will be placed on nonaccrual status until the borrower demonstrates a sustained period of performance, which generally requires six consecutive months of payments.
 Loans identified as TDRs are evaluated for impairment using the present value of the expected cash flows or the estimated fair value of the collateral, if the loan is collateral dependent.
 The fair value is determined, when possible, by an appraisal of the property less estimated costs related to liquidation of the collateral.
 The appraisal amount may also be adjusted for current market conditions.
-Adjustments to reflect the present value of the expected cash flows or the estimated dependent loans are a component in determining an appropriate allowance for loan losses, and as such, may result in increases or decreases to the provision for loan losses in current and future earnings.
+Adjustments to reflect the present value of the expected cash flows or the estimated fair value of collateral dependent loans are a component in determining an appropriate allowance for loan losses, and as such, may result in increases or decreases to the provision for loan losses in current and future earnings.

-We had no loans restructured as TDRs during 2020 or 2019.
+We had no loans restructured as TDRs during 2021, 2020, or 2019.
 TDRs are excluded from our nonperforming loans unless they otherwise meet the definition of nonaccrual loans or past due 90 days or more.

 COVID-19 Industry Exposures.
-The Company's COVID-19 industry exposures at December 31, 2020 were:
+The Company's COVID-19 industry exposures at December 31, 2021 were:

-- Restaurant and retail owner-occupied loans totaled \$90.5 million (or 4.1% of total loans).
-The average loan size was \$312,000.
-There was \$2.0 million in classified loans, \$287,000 in loans past due 30 days or more, and \$1.5 million in nonaccrual loans.
-The related allowance for loan losses to total restaurant and retail owner-occupied loans was 3.56%.
-As of December 31, 2020, approximately 2% of these loans were active modifications as a result of the COVID-19 pandemic.
-Of these modifications, 31% were for six months of interest-only payments with the remaining 69% being 90-day payment deferrals. - Hospitality and assisted living center loans totaled \$123.5 million (or 5.6% of total loans), excluding properties under construction.
-The average loan size was \$2.8 million.
-There was \$52.6 million in classified loans, \$495,000 in loans past due 30 days or more, and \$2.3 million in nonaccrual loans.
-The related allowance for loan losses to total hospitality and assisted living center loans was 7.71%.
-As of December 31, 2020, approximately 46% of these loans were active modifications as a result of the COVID-19 pandemic.
-All of these modifications were interest-only periods of 12 months or a combination of a 90-day deferral and nine months of interest only.
+- Restaurant and retail owner-occupied loans totaled \$122.4 million, or 5.0% of total loans.
+The average loan size is \$448 thousand.
+There was \$1.9 million in classified loans, \$6 thousand in loans past due 30 days or more, and \$1.2 million in nonaccrual loans.
+The related allowance for loan losses to total restaurant and retail owner-occupied loans is 2.56%.
+As of December 31, 2021, none of these loans were active modifications as a result of the COVID-19 pandemic. - Hospitality and assisted living center loans totaled \$112.9 million, or 4.6% of total loans.
+The average loan size is \$2.7 million.
+There was \$39.0 million in classified loans, no loans past due 30 days or more, and \$1.1 million in nonaccrual loans.
+The related allowance for loan losses to total hospitality and assisted living center loans is 7.81%.
+As of December 31, 2021, approximately 14% of these loans were active modifications as a result of the COVID-19 pandemic.
+All of these modifications have original modified terms that extended up to 18 months.
+The Company expects that these remaining modified loans will return to full payment status at the end of their respective modification period.

 Oil and Gas Exposures.
-The Company's direct energy sector loans totaled \$64.0 million (or 2.9% of total loans) at December 31, 2020.
-There was \$7.4 million in classified loans, \$21,000 in loans past due 30 days or more, and \$93,000 in nonaccrual loans.
+The Company's direct energy sector loans totaled \$118.8 million (or 4.9% of total loans) at December 31, 2021.
+There was \$5.6 million in classified loans, \$9 thousand in loans past due 30 days or more, and \$44 thousand in nonaccrual loans.
 Management has expanded the monitoring of the loans in this category.
-The related allowance for loan losses to direct energy loans is 5.30%.
-As of December 31, 2020, less than 0.5% of these loans were active modifications as a result of the COVID-19 pandemic.
+The related allowance for loan losses to direct energy loans is 1.76%.
+As of December 31, 2021, none of these loans were active modifications as a result of the COVID-19 pandemic.